peteroupc/peteroupc.github.io/bernoulli.md

 A _Bernoulli factory_ (Keane and O'Brien 1994)<sup>[**(2)**](#Note2)</sup> is an algorithm that takes an input coin (a method that returns 1, or heads, with an unknown probability, or 0, or tails, otherwise) and returns 0 or 1 with a probability that depends on the input coin's probability of heads.

 - The Greek letter lambda (_&lambda;_) represents the unknown probability of heads.
+- The Bernoulli factory's outputs are statistically independent.
 - Many Bernoulli factories also use a _fair coin_ in addition to the input coin.
 A fair coin shows heads or tails with equal probability, and represents a source of randomness outside the biased coin.
 - A _factory function_ is a known function that relates the old probability to the new one.
 Its domain is the _closed_ interval [0, 1] or a subset of that interval, and returns a probability in [0, 1].